A Robust Approach for LiDAR-Inertial Odometry Without Sensor-Specific Modeling: Experimental Evaluation

-Additionally, since the \legkilo dataset uses a relatively sparse Velodyne VLP-16 \lidar, we also evaluate the effect of disabling only double-downsampling for sparse \lidars.
-This is reported as \mbox{``-DD''} in~\tabref{tab:leg_kilo_ablation}, and we see that the results improve further.
+Additionally, since the \legkilo dataset uses a relatively sparse Velodyne VLP-16 \lidar, we evaluate the effect of disabling only double-downsampling for sparse \lidars. \tre{We evaluate the same also for the HeLiPR dataset using the Aeva and Avia sensors.} This is reported as \tres{\mbox{``no-DD''}} in~\tabref{tab:leg_kilo_ablation} \tre{and \tabref{tab:helipr_ablation}}, and we see that, \tre{in general}, the results improve further.
 Our double-downsampling is intended to speed up processing for dense \lidars and disabling it for sparse \lidars can improve accuracy with no notable loss in runtime performance, given that the scan is sparse anyhow.
 We note that tuning our system in this manner, \ie, disabling double-downsampling, incorporates knowledge of the sensor in use.
 However, we argue this is trivial for the user to determine and provide the option for the user as a boolean flag to optionally test.
-By default, no assumption on sensor resolution is made and double-downsampling remains enabled.
+By default, no assumption on sensor resolution is made and double-downsampling is enabled.

-Finally, to demonstrate that our approach is applicable to an even wider variety of sensors with no additional effort, we report results on data from the Aeva Aeries II and Livox Avia sensors from the HeLiPR dataset in~\tabref{tab:helipr_ablation}.
-These sparse sensors have unique scanning patterns, and especially the Aeva is a solid-state sensor.
-In~\tabref{tab:helipr_ablation}, we report the results of our full system and ablation numbers for disabling only the adaptive regularization component as \mbox{``-AR''} and disabling only the double-downsampling as \mbox{``-DD''}.
-We make similar observations that using our adaptive regularization or disabling double-downsampling can lead to improved performance in some sequences, with double-downsampling showing the greater impact on sparse \lidar data.

-In summary, our evaluation suggests that our method achieves on par or better than state-of-the-art \lio performance across multiple public datasets and real-world scenarios.
-Moreover, our approach operates faster than sensor frame rate on all presented datasets.
-Thus, we supported all our claims with this experimental evaluation.
+\tre{The ablation studies presented in this section validate our design choices and, combined with the results from~\secref{subsec:localization_eval}, support our second and third claims.
+These experiments show that our approach is robust and usable with diverse sensor setups and operational scenarios without any configuration changes.
+Moreover, our approach operates faster than the sensor frame rate on all presented datasets.
+Thus, we supported all our claims with this experimental evaluation.}